How we analyze returns?

 Apple in July 2020 at the time of sale:

-[ (USD 268.0 bn x 24.5 %) x 24.4 – (USD –93.4 bn) ] /
+[ (USD 268.0 bn x 24.5 %) x 24.4 – (–USD 93.4 bn) ] /

 4’324 = $ 391.05

-The changes at Apple over our four year investment are summarized in Figure 2.
+The changes at Apple over our four-year investment are summarized in Figure 2.

 The operating profit of Apple declined over the four years due to the deteriorating operating margin, despite the growth in revenue.
-We are not going to dwell more on the reasons behind that here, however, in our analysis, understanding the reasons behind all the changes is crucial to make decisions.
+We are not going to dwell more on the reasons behind that here, however, in our analysis, understanding the reasons behind all the changes is crucial to making decisions.
 The biggest driver of Apple’s return was an increase in valuation.
-When we bought our shares, the enterprise value to operating profit relation was 5.3.
+When we bought our shares, the enterprise value to operating profit ratio was 5.3.
 When we sold our shares, the market was willing to pay us more than 24 times the operating profit for our shares.

 The Deep Research Fund